Link to Resume: (PDF)

 Using my extensive knowledge of scientific software and computing infrastructure, I am contributing to the worldwide community efforts to plan for the software and computing infrastructure for the future of science, with emphasis on the High Luminosity LHC (HL-LHC).
 The goal is to provide the means to enable scientific discoveries that are groundbreaking through strategic leadership and vision.

 For HL-LHC, I co-authored a strategic plan for the U.S. CMS Software & Computing Operations Program outlining four grand challenges that need to be solved for HL-LHC: Modernizing Physics Software and Improving Algorithms; Building Infrastructure for Exabyte-Scale Datasets; Transforming the Scientific Data Analysis Process; and Transition from R&D to Operations (arXiv:2312.00772).
-To realize the strategic plan, I created an Research Initiative in the U.S. CMS Software & Computing Operations program to provide partial funding for postdoctoral researches to investigate novel and forward-looking software and computing solutions for the 4 grand challenges of HL-LHC.
+To realize the strategic plan, I created a Research Initiative in the U.S. CMS Software & Computing Operations program to provide partial funding for postdoctoral researchers to investigate novel and forward-looking software and computing solutions for the 4 grand challenges of HL-LHC.
 The strategic plan also includes previous contributions to a variety of community planning exercises like the Roadmap for HEP Software and Computing R&D for the 2020s.
 Recently, I was appointed the CMS Collaboration Board co-lead of the Sub-Committee for Offline & Computing for HL-LHC.
 I asked for the creation of this sub-committee to introduce coordination and effort planning into the Offline & Computing coordination area, a novelty for the CMS collaboration that only existed for detector projects in the form of their institutional boards.

 For Fermilab, I created the Computing Resources Evolution STrategy (CREST) process.
 The goal is to document a strategy for the evolution of Fermilab’s computing resources in the light of current experiment needs and future anticipated needs of DUNE and HL-LHC with a planning horizon of 10 years.